unitsofmeasurement/uom-lib/yasson/README.md

  * Version (`2.1.2`) of the new RI [Indriya](../../../indriya)
  * **UCUM** [System](../../../uom-systems) (`2.1`)

-Provided in JFrog OSS Snapshot repo, JCenter or MavenCentral (Sonatype).
+Provided in Sonatype OSS Snapshot repo or MavenCentral.